Postdoctorate Emphasis: Business Ethics. University of California, Riverside (UCR), 2004-2006

 Referee for: Auditing: A Journal of Practice & Theory, Behavioral Research in Accounting, Journal of Business Ethics, Management Accounting Research, Industrial Management & Data Systems, Academia Revista Latinoamericana de Administracion, Spanish Journal of Finance and Accounting, Spanish Accounting Review, AAA Annual Meeting (Auditing Section), ABO Accounting, Behavior and Organizations Research Conference, AOM Academy of Management Meeting (OB Division).

-Global Business Ethics Case Competition organizer - in collaboration with Boston University (USA), Newcastle University (UK), Fudan University (Shanghai, China) the Indian Institute of Management Ahmedabad (India’s), and St. Gallen University (Switzerland).
-2016 and 2017 editions.
+Global Business Ethics Case Competition organizer and mentor - in collaboration with Boston University (USA), Newcastle University (UK), Fudan University (Shanghai, China) the Indian Institute of Management Ahmedabad (India’s), and St. Gallen University (Switzerland).
+2016, 2017 and 2018 editions.
+Link